lucas7788/LuckyNumber/README.md

 luckynumber2.py is the improved version of luckynumber1.py.
 But the problem that the invocation fee of ```endCurrentRound``` is so high still exists.

-luckynumber3.py is the vertion after some rules are modified in order to decrease the invocation fee of ```endCurrentRound``` method.
+luckynumber3.py is the version after some rules are modified in order to decrease the invocation fee of ```endCurrentRound``` method.

+luckynumber4.py is the corresponded version of finalized rules.

 ### testing results
 The results are in ```python-test-config-result```, which is from the python-testing-framework and ```Invocation Fee Test for endCurrentRound``` folder, which is from the testing script, ```runTestLuckyNumber.py```.